Taray at Teroy

 Taray at Teroy (lit.
-'Taray and Teroy') is a 1988 Filipino romantic comedy film directed by Pablo Santiago and starring Maricel Soriano and Randy Santiago as the respective titular characters, alongside Barbara Perez, Nova Villa, Jimmy Fabregas, Beverly Salviejo, Esther Chavez, and Nadia Montenegro.
+'Taray and Teroy') is a 1988 Filipino romantic comedy film directed by Pablo Santiago.
+It stars Maricel Soriano and Santiago's son Randy Santiago as the respective titular characters, alongside Barbara Perez, Nova Villa, Jimmy Fabregas, Beverly Salviejo, Esther Chavez, and Nadia Montenegro.
 Produced by Regal Films, the film was released on February 25, 1988.

 Critic Luciano E. Soriano of the Manila Standard gave the film a negative review, criticizing it as "[s]hallow and hollow" and "strictly attuned for the fans of the two lead stars".

 Plot

 Estela "Taray" Caluglog is a stern and faultfinding provincial girl who travels to the city to prepare her papers to become a domestic helper in Singapore.
 Once a sunglasses-wearing boy named Teroy accidentally bumps Taray with his motorcycle, Taray angrily chases after him with her switchblade.
 As further hijinks ensue, the two get to know each other and eventually fall in love.